-In 2016, Falcon 9 rocket unexpectedly exploded on the launchpad due to a breach in the helium system used to pressurize the liquid propellant tanks, raising the question of why rocket propellant tanks need to be pressurized.
+In 2016, a Falcon 9 rocket unexpectedly exploded on the launchpad due to a breach in the helium system used to pressurize the propellant tanks, which raised the question of why rocket fuel tanks need to be pressurized.

 Orbital rockets are highly complex machines that can consist of several million parts.
 For example, the Saturn V that launched astronauts to the Lunar Surface had approximately three million moving parts.

 The number of parts and the level of complexity are not only limited to an orbital launch vehicle’s rocket engine, structure, and navigational system but also to its fuel and oxidizer tanks (collectively known as propellant tanks).

 In many cases, they need to be able to store liquid propellants at cryogenic temperatures.
 They also need to be light enough to help reduce weight yet be strong enough to maintain the vehicle’s structural integrity and withstand the dynamic forces generated during launch.